walele993/goldfish_chess_engine/README.md

 The `Chess` class is the core of the game engine.
 Here are its main functionalities:

 - `__init__()`: Loads the initial board configuration and initializes players.
-- `move_piece()`: Handles the movement of a piece on the board.
-Verifies if the move is valid using rules defined in `rules.py`.
+- `move_piece()`: Handles the movement of a piece on the board and verifies the validity of the move.
 - `is_check()`: Checks if a player's king is in check.
 - `is_checkmate()`: Determines if a player's king is in checkmate, ending the game if so.
 - `is_stalemate()`: Checks if the game is in stalemate, ending the game if so.